 The problem with those cheap vacuum robots working randomly is that they don’t work well with complex room layouts and that they are, most of the time, unable to automatically go back to their charging station.
 This may sound like a minor problem but you are buying this robot so that it takes care of the work for you, not create more (by having to babysit the robot).

 So what is the smarter alternative?
 Newer and more expensive robots use sensors to create a map of the room/apartment/house they are working in and then calculate a (more or less) optimal way to clean everything.
 This makes for a much better experience.
 They are able to avoid all kind of obstacles without driving into your precious vase for example, they can automatically go back to the charging station if needed and they are faster.

 More expensive models also often come with App control, advanced software features and even additional hardware like a mop attachment.
 The price difference is also not that steep if you go for cheaper brands.
 I bought a Roborock S50 for around 300€.
 It has all those smart features and works perfectly well.
 A friend of mine bought one of the cheaper models and stopped using it after some time because the additional work of having to charge it was just too much.

 If you are looking to also get the Roborock S50 consider buying it via my affiliate link here.
+The newer S5 max is also a good alternative.
 No additional costs for you and I get to pay the servers 🙂

 So in general, while I am a huge proponent of buying cheap tech, in this case prioritize the features you actually need over getting the cheapest model.